Basic Disaster Readiness

 order or print yourself.

 - Designate godparents for the children.

 - Some city & county emergency management offices keep lists of

-functional needs.
-Make sure they know about your loved ones if
+people with functional needs.
+Make sure they know about your loved ones

 - If someone has mobility impairments, keep some heavy gloves in

 strategic locations.
 Many disasters put broken glass all over the place.

 The gloves can help them negotiate this hazard.

 - People with mobility impairments can't get out of the house quick in a

 fire, so get the flammable stuff out of the house.
 Ask the fire